Frequently asked questions about non-destructive testing

 The majority of NDT methods require advanced levels of training and experience in order to correctly gather data about the tested material, and to then interpret that data.

-Our NDT engineers are qualified, experienced, and utilise the latest testing technology to achieve accurate results.
-To find out how we can help protect your home or business against infrastructure failure, call us today on 0330 123 3399
+Our NDT engineers are qualified and experienced and utilise the latest testing technology to achieve accurate results.
+To find out how we can help protect your home or business against infrastructure failure, call our expert team today on 0330 123 3399.

 You can also download our Tank Maintenance Checklist in order to perform a basic visual inspection, which will help you to identify symptoms that indicate your tank has issues that need to be addressed.